aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 NOTE: browsers may require the application to be served using HTTPS for the WebRTC API to work.
 Make sure to serve the application from an HTTPS enabled server or if hosting on S3 or CloudFront, use https in the URL.
+By default CloudFront uses TLS 1.1, if you would like to enforce a higher level of TLS please follow [these instructions to deploy a custom domain](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).

 ## Sound Effects
 You can enable sound effects when a message is sent or received.
 This